McaKrishna07/krishmca/README.md

 # krishmca
-this is my first project
+This is my first project.
+This project is done by krishh.